 The By-Laws of the University of Connecticut state that when particular conditions are met, faculty will be nominated for emeritus status.
 In these instances, once faculty have retired, Human Resources provide information to the Provost’s Office who present recommendations for approval by the Board of Trustees.
 No action is required by faculty members, Department Heads, or Deans, for these cases to move forward for approval by the Board of Trustees.

 University By-Laws on Emeritus Status:

-Faculty members who do not meet both conditions described in Section 2a and Section 2b above may become emeriti by vote of the Board of Trustees or the Health Center Board of Directors following recommendation of the President and the Retirement Committee.
-Other professional staff are also eligible for this designation following recommendation of the President and the Retirement Committee.
+There shall be a standing University of Connecticut Emeritus Committee.
+Faculty members who do not meet both conditions described in Section 2a and Section 2b above may become emeriti by vote of the Board of Trustees or the Health Center Board of Directors following recommendation of the President and the Emeritus Committee.
+Other professional staff are also eligible for this designation following recommendation of the President and the Emeritus Committee.

-UConn Emeritus (Retirement) Committee
+UConn Emeritus Committee Information & Procedures

 - A strong letter of support from the Department Head